This Article Will Cover the Following:

 Is It Safe to Stop Taking Xanax Cold Turkey?

-No. Stopping Xanax use without a gradual tapering process is not advisable as it can result in serious withdrawal symptoms such as seizures, tremors, and life-threatening complications, requiring medical attention.
-You should therefore help your son or daughter find the right help and support instead of quitting cold turkey.
+No, it is not safe.
+Stopping Xanax use suddenly can cause serious withdrawal symptoms like seizures and other life-threatening problems that need medical care.
+You should therefore help your teen find professional help and support instead of quitting cold turkey.

 Can Therapy Help Treat Xanax Addiction?

-Yes.
-Therapy combined with other interventions can help treat Xanax addiction.
-Therapeutic approaches such as CBT and DBT offer teens a supportive and structured environment to explore what causes or triggers their addiction, develop healthy coping skills and learn healthier stress and anxiety management skills.
-Therapy also helps teens identify and challenge distorted thoughts and beliefs about addiction and addresses co-occurring mental health disorders.
+Yes, therapy is an effective part of treating Xanax addiction.
+Approaches like CBT and DBT give teens a supportive place to explore what triggers their addiction.
+They can develop healthy skills to manage stress and anxiety.
+Therapy also helps teens challenge wrong beliefs about addiction and treat other mental health disorders.

 Can Teens Overdose on Xanax?